 When you have more than a few Linux servers in the data center, manual management is no longer an option.
 Check out Linux server management options such as Spacewalk to administer patch enrollment and updates.

-The Spacewalk Linux management tool is an open source project heavily supported
+The Spacewalk Linux management tool is an open source project heavily supported by Red Hat, one of its founders.
+Spacewalk manages Fedora, Red Hat, CentOS, SUSE and Debian Linux servers.

 Red Hat offers the Satellite enterprise-level supported management solution for Red Hat and Solaris, based on Spacewalk.
 SUSE has also created Linux server management software based on the Spacewalk project; SUSE Manager can be used on Red Hat as well as SUSE servers.